Approach to Trauma

 - E: Upon exposure you see a cold, blue right foot.
 You reduce the foot to regain pulses.

 - HEENT: large boggy right parietal scalp, the pupils are sluggish and there’s hemotympanum on the right side.
-You note no facial trauma.
+There is no facial trauma.
 The trachea is also deviated to the left.

-- Abdomen: soft, no guarding or obvious tenderness
+- Abdomen: Soft, no guarding, no obvious tenderness

 - Extremities: Left ankle open, dislocated cold, no pulse